alexnederlof/envoy-mqtt/README.md

 (at the time of writing) and you need to create a session cookie instead.
 This code fixes that for you.

+Once the app is running you can access

+- `/` to see just a hello message
+- `/_health` to get a `200` if it successfully emitted to MQTT in the last 5 minutes
+- `/inspect` to see what data it's getting from envoy

 ## Configuration

 The following items need to be configured.